av11an/wgpu-vanders/README.md

 it made me realize that my CPU power was not going to be enough to learn about shaders and that I needed to quickly switch to a GPU and use wgsl, instead of converting everything in Rust.

+Alot of this package is directly inspired/re-used from https://sotrh.github.io/learn-wgpu/beginner/tutorial1-window/

 ## Helpful Commands

 Build WASM files.